LiyrAstroph/MICA2/docs/getting_started.rst

 .. code:: bash

-  mpiexec -n np ./mica2 param/param param/OPTIONS1D
+  mpiexec -n 6 ./mica2 param/param param/OPTIONS1D # here use 6 cores, change it to the numbers you want

 where ``OPTIONS1D`` is an options file stored in the directory ``param/``, see :ref:`cdnest_label` for the detail.